Emerge-Lab/gpudrive/pygpudrive/env/README.md

-# Navigation in multi-agent traffic scenarios

-This base environment provides a `gymnasium` environment that interfaces with the `gpudrive` simulator.

-[TODO: Insert gif here]

-## Description
+# GPU Drive Multi-Agent Environments Documentation

+This repository provides base environments for multi-agent reinforcement learning using `torch` and `jax` in to interface with the `gpudrive` simulator.
+It follows the `gymnasium` environment standards as closely as possible.

-## Quick start
+## Quick Start

-Download a number of traffic scenarios from the [Waymo Open Motion Dataset (WOMDB)](https://github.com/waymo-research/waymo-open-dataset) and place them in a directory.
-Let's call our folder `waymo_data`.
+Begin by downloading traffic scenarios from the [Waymo Open Motion Dataset (WOMDB)](https://github.com/waymo-research/waymo-open-dataset) and save them in a directory.
+Here, we named our directly `waymo_data`.

-We configure our environment with the basic `config`:
+Configure the environment using the basic settings in `config`:
 ```Python
 config = EnvConfig()
 ```
-more on that later.
+This `config` holds essential parameters of the environment.

-Once you have the data, we can create the environment.
-Below, we are making an environment with 1 world and choose to control a maximum of 3 agents per episode.
-The number of worlds sets the parallism, it defines from how many environments we want to learn and act in at the same time.
-We also set our `'device'`.
+To initiate the environment with one world and a maximum of three controllable agents per episode, set the `data_dir` and `device`:
 ```Python
 env = Env(
     config=config,